klondikemarlen/vscode-create-test-file/README.md

 Published to https://marketplace.visualstudio.com/items?itemName=klondikemarlen.create-test-file

-This is an extension that adds a command for create a test file with a name and path inferred from a currently open file (or one selected file from the sidebar).
+This is an extension that adds a command for creating a test file, with a given name and path inferred from a currently open file (or one selected file from the sidebar).

 For example, if your application code lives under the `app` directory in your workspace and your test code lives under the `spec` folder, you can define rules such that for any file `app/foo/bar/filename.rb`, you will create or open a file with `spec/foo/bar/filename_spec.rb`.
 These settings can be customized for each filetype, and you may create multiple path mappers if you have multiple conventions for where you create tests.

 ## Features